De Vaugondy Gilles Robert Western Lombardy Savoy Piedmont Milan Genes Plaisance from the 18th century

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, which saw the dominance of the Biedermeier style.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few are particularly notable.
+Eclectic furniture refers to the 19th century, especially the Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian style.
+Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.

 Stunning Empire-style furniture dates from the late 18th to early 19th century.
-Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.
+It originated during Napoleon’s reign, where Roman and Greek decorative motifs were heavily emphasized.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
-These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
+Neoclassical furniture, such as Louis XVI style, also strongly references ancient architecture.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, whose name derives from the Portuguese “barocco”—meaning an irregularly developed pearl.
+These were highly decorative pieces designed to shine with splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to further emphasize the grandeur of these items.

 Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the past era.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
-These were quite distinctive products, but they also introduced many new possibilities, such as the construction of cabinets or broadly defined chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.
+Renaissance furniture was quite heavy and robust, using brown stains, moldings, sturdy bases, and bas-reliefs.
+These were quite distinctive products but also introduced many new possibilities, such as the construction of cabinets or broadly speaking, chest furniture.
+There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion’s paws, eagle’s heads – these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French craftsmen.
+Lion’s paws, eagle heads—these are common features in Renaissance style.
+Currently, many global brands recreate such furniture, drawing inspiration from Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
-This is especially important when searching for a luxurious antique that suits your interior.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially crucial when searching for a luxurious antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
-And this is ultimately crucial from the customer’s perspective, as many counterfeits circulate on the market.
-Luxury Products provides documentation confirming that the product matches the actual description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+Ultimately, this is vital from the customer’s perspective, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s compliance with its description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details